MarySed/tower-defense/README.md

 Cactus Tower Defense is a 2D point-and-click tower defense game.
 The "trophies" (floating potions) give you resources, and the cactus defenders attack enemies.
 If 3 enemies make it past your defenses, you lose (and some sad music plays).

+If you do well, however, the game never ends...

 ## Resources